apekshitdhoke/apekshitdhoke/README.md

 - 👋 Hi, I’m @apekshitdhoke
-- 👀 I’m interested in Data Science
+- 👨🏽‍💼 I’m a Data Management Professional
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Python
-- 📫 You can reach to reach me @ApekshitDhoke on Telegram
+- 👨🏽‍🎓 Learner for Life

 <!---
 apekshitdhoke/apekshitdhoke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.